TheCadsData/thecads_vm/README.md

 To improve reliability, you will also want to download the latest 64-bit version of Anaconda-3, rstudio server, and spark.

-Rstudio: https://www.rstudio.com/products/rstudio/download-server/ (look for the web address under 64 bit for the latest version)
+Rstudio: https://www.rstudio.com/products/rstudio/download-server/ (look for the web address under 64 bit for the latest version).

 Anaconda-3: https://www.continuum.io/downloads#linux (64-bit)

 Spark: http://spark.apache.org/downloads.html

 Put all of these installers and the install_r_packages.R and jupyter-notebook.conf